IBM/StorageCephVagrant/README.md

 aws --profile ceph --endpoint http://ceph-server-2 s3 ls aws --profile ceph --endpoint http://172.21.12.13 s3 ls s3://container-1
 ```

+### Grafana Performance Dashboards

+By default, the Grafana dashboards that as part of the Web UI "Overall Performance"
+tabs will not show up.
+To fix this, you need to

+1. Add ceph-admin to `/etc/hosts` on your host: `172.21.12.10 ceph-admin`
+2. Open a browser tab and point it to [https://ceph-admin:3000](https://ceph-admin:3000), then accept the self-signed certificate

+Afterwards the Grafana dashboards should show up in the respective
+"Overall Performance" tabs for Hosts, OSDs, Pools, Images, File Systems, and
+Object Gateway Daemons.

 ## Shutting down and restarting the VMs